 Integrated Graphics Processing Unit (GPUs)

 GPUs are designed to calculate information related to graphics.
 The i7 6700k incorporates a GPU into its system, HD 530.
 Nevertheless, the other processor does not have any GPU within its processor.
 This means that you have to buy an additional graphics card to run the system.
-This fact goes also with processors above i7 6700k.
+This fact goes also with micro-processors above i7 6700k.
 Let’s give this point to i7 6700k indeed.

 Thermal Design Power